 A few caveats

-Bottom line, the buyer of a callable bond should realize the issuer may call the bond prior to maturity; the higher the bond’s coupon, the more likely the issuer will call it prior to maturity, all other things equal.
-The bond’s yield based on that first call date, rather than its stated maturity, is known as its yield-to-worst.
-If rates rise or the underlying credit of the bond deteriorates so the bond is trading at a discount price, the issuer would likely leave the bond outstanding.
-At a discount, the bond would have more price volatility than bonds with higher coupons (but are the same in all other ways).
+If rates rise or the underlying credit of the bond deteriorates such that the bond is trading at a discount price, then the issuer would likely leave the bond outstanding.
+At a discount, the bond would have more price volatility than bonds with higher coupons.
 So callable premium bonds may have a very different risk profile in a higher interest rate environment.

-Another important consideration: Premium bonds tend to underperform par and discount bonds (with identical features away from coupon) when rates fall.
+Rates are another important consideration.
+For bonds of identical maturity and credit quality, premium bonds tend to underperform par and discount bonds when rates fall.
 (Discount bonds tend to lead the market during periods of falling rates.)
 As a result, emphasizing premium bonds could hamper returns if interest rates decline.
-That scenario may seem unlikely, with inflation showing signs of perking up and the Federal Reserve considering a hike in its target short-term interest rate later this year; however, it is an important risk to keep in mind.

-Furthermore, although many fixed income investors are focused narrowly on interest rate risk, credit risk is another important consideration.
-While the historical default rate on municipal bonds is low, understanding a bond's underlying credit can help avoid loss due to downgrade or default.
-If the U.S. economy falters, corporate and municipal credit-worthiness could deteriorate, potentially causing corporate and muni bond values to drop.
+Although many bond investors are worried about interest rate risk, credit risk is another important consideration.
+While the historical default rate on municipal bonds and investment-grade bonds is low, understanding a bond's underlying credit can help avoid loss due to downgrade or default.
+If the US economy falters, corporate and municipal creditworthiness could deteriorate, potentially causing corporate and muni bond values to drop.

 The taxation of bond discounts and premiums can be complicated.
 So be sure to understand the potential tax impact of an investment before you make it.
 You may want to consult a tax professional.

-When managing your investments, stay cognizant of all risks.
-Fidelity’s representatives and fixed income specialists have access to the full spectrum of available fixed income investment products and stand ready to help you build a portfolio of individual bonds that meets your investment and risk profile whether through individuals bonds, a bond fund, or both.
-New issue municipal bonds provide an excellent opportunity to purchase bonds at the original offering price without any markup or additional fees and often with priority allocation to individual investors.
 It is important to consider the diversification of any fixed income portfolio.
-So whether you build a portfolio of individual bonds, or invest in a diversified fund or ETF, you will want to consider securities in a variety of sectors, with different credit ratings and maturities, to help manage both credit risk and interest rate risk.
+So whether you build a portfolio of individual bonds or invest in diversified funds or ETFs, you will want to consider securities in a variety of sectors, with different credit ratings and maturities, to help manage both credit risk and interest rate risk.